Seljalandsfoss: In popular culture

 Seljalandsfoss was a waypoint during the first leg of The Amazing Race 6.

-Seljalandsfoss was featured in the movie CKY2K along with music from Björk.
+Seljalandsfoss was featured in the movie CKY2K along with music from Björk Guðmundsdóttir.

-A scene from the 1990 movie The Juniper Tree (film) has Björk's character walk behind the waterfall.
+A scene from the 1990 movie The Juniper Tree has Björk's character walk behind the waterfall.

 The official music video of "I'll Show You" by Justin Bieber features glacial lagoons and rivers in South Iceland, including Seljalandsfoss.

 The first episode of season three of Star Trek: Discovery "That Hope Is You, Part 1" featured a brief scene at the waterfall.